 This doesn’t work for us all, but applying some structure to your day can make some of us are more effective workers.
 If you have pre-set chunks of time for particular tasks, and remain strong and committed to keeping that time free for it, you’ll find you get more done, more of the time.

 The only problem here is ensuring you do exactly that – stick to it.
 If you plan a routine and completely ignore it even once, it will become harder and harder to ever return to it.
+This can work really well with keeping your classroom organised too.
+Establishing a good classroom routine will keep it exactly how you want it, and stop you from having to do major cleanups every so often.

 4. If something comes in, something goes out